A Business-Critical Program: the Clients’ Journey

 Barriers are often put up by a fear of change, and these will take time to break down – something not always recognised by senior management teams who wish things were otherwise.
 Unrealistic expectations lead to negative consequences.

-Open and honest conversation, and often direct feedback to the people involved in the program, helps the problems and hazards become better understood and made clear.
-Often these have either been caused by the same people, or if not caused by them, identified as issues that, for whatever reason, have not been fixed in time.
+Open and honest conversation, and often direct feedback to the people involved in the program, help the problems and hazards become better understood and made clear.
+Often these have either been caused by the same people or if not caused by them, identified as issues that, for whatever reason, have not been fixed in time.